-Alumnus Christoper Wallace co-authors article that appears in the April Journal of the American Institute for Conservation
+Alumnus Christoper Wallace co-authors article: April Journal of the American Institute for Conservation

 Alumnus Christopher Wallace ('13, M.F.A., Studio Art: Printmaking) is the co-author of a recent technical study about stone paper matrix lithography published in the Journal of the American Institute for Conservation.
 The article, Géricault’s Lion Devouring a Horse Stone Paper Matrix: Technical Study, was published online on April 20, 2020, and co-authored by Christina Taylor and Georgina Rayner and C Katherine Eremin from Harvard University, Cambridge, Mass.